zotonic/zotonic/doc/manuals/cookbook/shell-activate-modules.rst

 Check Your Hostname
 -------------------

-If you can't launch the shell chances are that your hostname is not a fully-qualified domain name (FQDN).
+If you can’t launch the shell chances are that your hostname is not a fully-qualified domain name (FQDN).
 This complicates things since Erlang is picky about allowing connections to unqualified nodes.
 For example, the hostname should be ``myprimarysite.example.com`` rather than